SERIES 1000 Community Relations

 Distribution of Materials by Students

-Printed materials may be distributed to parents by students as inexpensive means of mass communications providing:
+Printed materials may be distributed to parents by students as inexpensive means of mass

 1. The materials relate to the school, community, local recreational or civic activities.